How to Finalize Your Adoption in Utah

 Any time you have questions, need post-adoption support, need help facilitating communication with birth family, or anything else, you can always call American Adoptions.

-Contact us at 1-800-ADOPTION to learn more about how to finalize an adoption in Utah now, or request free adoption information online.
+To learn more about an adoption with our agency, please call 1-800-ADOPTION or request free adoption information online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.